-As Accounting Officer of Woking College, I have considered my responsibility to notify the Trust Board of Trustees and the Education & Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the Trust, under the funding agreement in place between the Trust and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2021.
+As accounting officer of Woking College, I have considered my responsibility to notify the academy trust board of trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding, including for estates safety and management, under the funding agreement between the academy trust and the Secretary of State for Education.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2022, including responsibilities for estates safety and management.

-I confirm that I and the Trust Board of Trustees are able to identify any material irregular or improper use of all funds by the Trust, or material non-compliance with the terms and conditions of funding under the Trust's funding agreement and the Academy Trust Handbook 2021.
+I confirm that I and the academy trust board of trustees are able to identify any material irregular or improper use of all funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academy Trust Handbook 2022.

 I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
-If any instances are identified after the date of this statement, these will be notified to the Board of Trustees and ESFA.
+If any instances are identified after the date of this statement, these will be notified to the board of trustees and ESFA.

-Brett Freeman 8 December 2022
+Brett Freeman 6 December 2023